Taxes

 For clarification and guidance with the most common Sprintax Calculus issues, the VPF has created a Sprintax Calculus FAQ available here: https://vpf.mit.edu/sprintax-faq

-International students and scholars are advised to review the “Tax Guidance for Nonresident Aliens” website for details on payments, taxes, and filing annual income tax returns, which is available here.
+International students and scholars are advised to review the following resources on the MIT Office of the Vice President for Finance Office for details on payments, taxes, and filing annual income tax returns:

-Students can also find the recordings and slidedecks from the MIT Tax Workshops for the 2022 calendar year tax filings at the site: click here.
+Students can also find the recordings and slidedecks from the MIT Tax Workshops for the 2023 calendar year tax filings at these sites above.

 Tax Software for Non-Resident Aliens